eskil/scheduler/README.md

 date/day.
 This is timezone agnostic since an event will always happen on the local time of event and therefore not relevant to the timezone of the client.

+A acitvity scheduled by date takes precedence over events scheduled by recurrence.

 Days as Booleans For Recurring
 ------------------------------